 We are only accepting volunteers at this time who have been fully vaccinated for COVID-19.
 We understand that this is a sensitive and controversial topic, and we are doing our best to maintain the safety of our staff and guests so we can continue to operate our retreat center during the ongoing global pandemic.

 We are looking for the following:

-1. a photographer/videographer to assist us with developing our content and the use of social media to ensure that it aligns with our branding.
-The volunteer would need to have experience working with social media marketing (primarily Instagram)
+1. A photographer/videographer to assist us with developing our content and the use of social media to ensure that it aligns with our branding.
+The volunteer would need to have experience working with social media marketing (primarily Instagram).
+Portfolio is mandatory.